Sandro (footballer, born March 1987): Tai Po

 After spending the latter half of 2018 with Indonesian club PSM Makassar, Sandro returned to Hong Kong.
 He joined Tai Po on 6 February 2019 ahead of their 2019 AFC Cup campaign.

 On 4 May 2019, Sandro scored two goals in the second to lead Tai Po to a 2–1 comeback victory against title rivals R&F. The win clinched Tai Po's first league title in club history.

 On 26 December 2019, after the match against Lee Man in the semi-final of the Senior Shield, Sandro announced that he would leave the club with immediate effect.

 Eastern

 On 1 January 2020, less than a week after leaving Tai Po, Sandro signed with Eastern.
 He scored on his debut for the club in a 2–1 win over Lee Man.

 On 1 June 2021, Sandro left the club.

 Guangxi Pingguo Haliao

 On 2 March 2022, Sandro signed with China League One club Guangxi Pingguo Haliao.

 Madureira

 On 11 February 2023, Sandro returned to Brazil after 15 years and joined Madureira.

 International career

-Sandro was born and raised in Brazil, but became a naturalized Hong Kong citizen through residency.
-Sandro made his international debut and scored his first goal for Hong Kong against Myanmar on 7 November 2015.
+Sandro was born and raised in Brazil, but became a naturalized Hong Kong citizen through residency in November 2015.

+On 7 November 2015, Sandro made his international debut and scored his first goal for Hong Kong in a friendly match against Myanmar.